robitex/barracuda/README.md

 # Barcode symbologies

-So far, only the Code 39 and Code 128 specifications are supported but very soon other 1D encoding format will be added to the project and after it will be the time for 2D barcode types.
+So far, are supported Code 39, Code 128 and EAN13 symbology.
+Other 1D encoding format will be added soon to the project, then it will be the time for 2D barcode types.

 # A very simple LaTeX example